CollaboRateMgmt/CollaboRate/README.md

    In case of *extra* rewards based on royalty, issues of trust may arise.
 You must resolve them as follows:
    - You must provide transparency on the total number of microtasks and who did how many.
    - Crowd members might suspect that fake tasks/microtasks exist to change royalty percentages.
 You must define a way to resolve this suspicion.
 You need to balance information disclosure with intellectual property security.
 You can provide limited information such as tasks summaries.
 Or, you can provide full information to an investigative third party.
 We will later provide detailed solutions for this scenario.

+# Known limitations
+- What if an initial problem statement is more than the specified limit (2000 characters)?
+The customer or SPOCs will have to themselves do initial task breakdown.
+The descendant tasks that are small enough may then be crowdsourced.

 # Questions?
 We try to keep this document as clear and complete as possible.
 Yet you might have questions.
 Based on discussions with various people we have compiled a list of FAQs [here](https://github.com/sohrabsaran/CollaboRate/wiki/Frequently-Asked-Questions).
 If your question is still not answered, please contact us at the email address given above.